williampilger/academic/MercadoPago - ImplementacaoTeste/README.md

 ## Dependences

-The `Mercado Pago` librare will be instaled with **composer**, the if you don't has install it by accessing the server FTP via SSH and running:
+The `Mercado Pago` librare will be instaled with **composer**, the if you don't has install it by accessing the server FTP via SSH and run:

 ```sh
 php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"